 Dec.
 9, 1965 - An article in the New York Times asserted that the U.S. bombing campaign had neither destabilized North Vietnam’s economy nor appreciably reduced the flow of its forces into South Vietnam.

 Dec.
 9, 1967 - Jim Morrison of The Doors was arrested onstage in New Haven, Conn. and charged with breach of peace and resisting arrest.

 Dec.
 9, 1971 - For the first time since the Paris peace talks began in May 1968, both sides refused to set another meeting date for continuation of the negotiations.

 Dec.
 9, 1973 - Jim Bakken of the St. Louis Cardinals kicked six field goals against the Atlanta Falcons.

 Dec.
-9, 1976 – Former Major League Baseball right-handed pitcher Christopher “Scottie” Booker born in Monroeville, Ala.
-He graduated from Monroe County High School in 1995 and would go on to be drafted by the Chicago Cubs in the 1995 amateur draft.
+9, 1976 – Major League Baseball right-handed pitcher Christopher “Scottie” Booker born in Monroeville, Ala.
+He graduated from Monroe County High School in 1995 and was drafted by the Chicago Cubs in the 1995 amateur draft.
 He made his MLB debut for the Cincinnati Reds on Sept.
 5, 2005.
 He would go on to play for the Kansas City Royals and the Washington Nationals.
 His final MLB appearance was on July 25, 2007 for the Washington Nationals.